-= the density x heat capacity product averaged over a relevant temperature interval $[J/m^{3}K]$ ρC V = the tank car volume in $[m^3]$
+V = the tank car volume in $[m^3]$

-For evaluation purposes a fixed tank car volume of 77.2 m3 (20,400 gallons) is considered in an uninsulated condition, f = 1.0.
+For evaluation purposes a fixed tank car volume of 77.2 m (20,400 gallons) is considered in an uninsulated condition, f = 1.0.
 It should be noted that actual heat-up rate is strongly affected by the presence or absence of insulation.
 Here the aforementioned parameters are fixed to illustrate physical property effects only.
-As can be observed by inspection of Equation A-1, the physical property group ρC determines the heat-up rate.
-Equation A-1 is consistent with API-520, ^{A-2} and AAR guidelines.^{A-3} The dimensional constant 19.742 x 106 is derived in Reference A-4.
+As can be observed by inspection of Equation A-1, the physical property group

+$\rho$ C determines the heat-up rate.
+Equation A-1 is consistent with API-520, [A-2] and AAR guidelines.[A-3] The dimensional constant 19.742 x 10 is derived in Reference [A-4].

-A.2.2 TIME-TO-BULK SATURATION
+A.2.2 Time-to-Bulk Saturation